awar2170/Team1_FinalProject/README.md

         - We are encoding it with OneHotEncoder and train.test.split from sklearn
         - No additional training will take place

-    * Description of current accuracy score
+    * Description of current accuracy score and confusion matrix
-        - The accuracy score is 1.0, this is most likely due to the data being academic and created specifically for machine learning purposes
+        - The accuracy score is 1.0, this is most likely due to the data being academic and created specifically for machine learning purposes.
+Due to the machine learning model we chose, there was no aaccompanying confusion matrix.

 4. Database Integration
     * Database stores [static data](https://github.com/awar2170/Team1_FinalProject/tree/main/static) for use during the project